DFE-Digital/teaching-vacancies/documentation/deployments.md

 - Builds and tags a Docker image from code in the `master` branch
 - Tags the Docker image with the commit SHA as the tag
-- Logs in to Docker Hub as the service account `teachingjobs`
+- Logs in to Github's container registry as the service account `twd-tv-ci`
-- Pushes the image to Docker Hub
+- Pushes the image to GitHub packages
 - Calls the [deploy_app.yml](/.github/workflows/deploy_app.yml) workflow to use Terraform to update the `web` and `worker` apps to use the new Docker image, and apply any changes to the `staging` environment
 - Runs a smoke test against the `staging` environment
 - Calls the [deploy_app.yml](/.github/workflows/deploy_app.yml) workflow to use Terraform to update the `web` and `worker` apps to use the new Docker image, and apply any changes to the `production` environment